solohan22/Vehicle-Tracking/README.md

 ## Vehicle Detection Project

-The goal of this project is to perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier.
+The goal of this project is to perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a Linear SVM classifier.

 The labeled data for vehicle and non-vehicle examples to train the classifier come from a combination of the GTI vehicle image database, the KITTI vision benchmark suite, and examples extracted from the project video itself.